iquizoo/iquizoo-reports/README.md

 Configurations are set based on two main sources.
 One is the file [config.yml](config.yml), which is used to set static configurations, i.e., those configurations not subject to user's input.
 The other is *the command line arguments*, which are used to set dynamic configurations, i.e., those configurations modified by user's input.
 The most significant configurations are listed bellow.

-Set in file `config.yml`:
+Major settings in file `config.yml`:

 * **Customer**.
-The report receivers are called *customer*s.
-We store the names and corresponding project identifies of customers in the configuration file.
+The report receivers are called *customer*s (mostly, they are just pseudo and just play a role of identification).
+The corresponding organizations of customers are stored.
-* **ability**.
-This is a structure stored the abilities information to be reported.
+* **Ability**.
+This is a structure stored the information (including "name", "definition" and styles information: "heading level" and "custom style name") of abilities  to be reported.

-Set in the command line arguments:
+Major settings as command line arguments:

 * **Report unit**.
 The *report unit* is a dynamic configuration used to determine the report unit from which each single report is generated.
 When ignored, the report unit will be automatically set as `default` and report the results of all the users for the specified customer/project identifier.
+* **Report type**.

 ### Archetypes